PAPERGIRL BRISBANE - THROW US YOUR ART & WRITING

 2. Exhibit all the submitted pieces of work.

 3. Deliver all the work to random people via bicycle.

 Papergirl Brisbane is a community project where art and writing is collected from creative people, exhibited in a gallery, rolled up, and then distributed by bicycle to the random passers-by in Brisbane’s CBD.
-Papergirl is an inclusive, non-commercial art project that brings people together in celebration of art and community in an unconventional way: through the spirit of altruism.
+Papergirl is an inclusive, non-commercial art project that brings people together in celebration of art and community in an unconventional way.

 In this annual project, artists of all ages and abilities are invited to donate their work to a non-juried exhibition.
 Afterward, the artwork is rolled into bundles and is distributed by a team of cyclists (in the style of the American paperboy) to anyone they meet along specific bike routes around Fortitude Valley, Brisbane City, South Bank and West End.

 We view this simple act as a significant performance, where the individual artworks become part of a larger community-engaged project.
-The gifting of art takes Papergirl participants and strangers outside of their everyday experience of the traditional market economy that identifies art consumers by socio-economic class and education.
 When an artist gives their work as a gift, they build a relationship with the recipient and with others affected by their creativity and this act of kindness.
 Papergirl brings art back to its identity as true creativity: a ‘pure gift’ that builds community through sharing.

-The Papergirl project was founded in Berlin by Aisha Ronniger, inspired due to a tightening of a law in 2005 that associated postering in public places with graffiti-spraying.
-As a result of various creative and enthusiastic forms of online documentation, the idea has inspired others from around the globe into organising a Papergirl project in their city.
-Presently the Papergirl global community consists of 40 projects ranging from Europe, America, South Africa, and Australia.
+The Papergirl project was founded in Berlin by Aisha Ronniger, who developed the idea due to a tightening of a law that associated postering in public places with graffiti-spraying.
+As a result of various creative and enthusiastic forms of online documentation, the idea has inspired others from around the world to produce Papergirl projects in their own cities.
+Presently the Papergirl global community consists of over 40 projects taking place across Europe, America, The UK, South Africa, and Australia.